Teaching Awards - celebrating excellence

 This award is presented to outstanding members of academic teaching staff in recognition of their dedication to the academic and personal lives of students combined with a significant contribution to teaching and accomplishment in research.

-In 2017 the award was presented to Dr Richard Burke, Department of Mechanical Engineering, for his collaborative approach towards research and his dedication to the well-being and academic progress of his students.
-Find out more about Dr Burke's approach to teaching and research.
+In 2018 the award was presented to Dr Kate Fraser, Department of Mechanical Engineering, for her achievements in balancing her outstanding research record with the pedagogic and pastoral elements of her role.
+Find out more about Dr Fraser's approach to teaching and research.

 Mary Tasker Award